 Things to do in Niagara Falls this Summer

-Get your last week of Summer Fun in this weekend.
+And the countdown to Summer begins…(okay we’re just a tad bit excited).
 Over the past 20 years, Niagara Falls has certainly grown into a destination visited by millions each year (12 million to be precise).
 From visitors both near and far, with Canada, the United States and the United Kingdom being the top countries to visit (although this seems to be constantly evolving).
 Thanks for these fabulous facts: Stats Canada, Ontario Ministry of Tourism, Tourism Industry Association of Canada.

 There are so many things to do in Niagara Falls, not only in the summertime, but all year round.
 However seeing that summer is currently top-of-mind, let’s chat about all the wonderful things happening in not only Niagara Falls this summer, but the Niagara Region.